SMAST Spring & Summer Research Internships for Undergraduates: MAR 499

-The School for Marine Science & Technology (SMAST), which includes the Departments of Estuarine and Ocean Sciences (DEOS) and Fisheries Oceanography (DFO), offers a 4-8 week, two-credit summer research internship that is open to undergraduate science and engineering majors from within and outside of the University of Massachusetts Dartmouth.
-The UMass Dartmouth course listing for this summer-only internship is #MAR 499.
+The School for Marine Science & Technology (SMAST), which includes the Departments of Estuarine and Ocean Sciences (DEOS) and Fisheries Oceanography (DFO), offers a 4-8 week, two-credit spring and summer research internship that is open to undergraduate science and engineering majors from within and outside the University of Massachusetts Dartmouth.

-Specific internship topics may be focused in the following general research areas:
+Specific internship topics may be focused on the following general research areas:

 - Oceanographic remote sensing